 42. Rent out your spare room or basement

 If you have an extra room in your home, consider becoming an Airbnb host to make extra money.
-This can help you save money and reduce your monthly housing payments.
+This can help you save money on a tight budget and reduce your monthly housing payments.

 Don’t have any extra space?
 You can choose to become a host for your neighborhood or make money by hosting a unique experience (hiking, cooking classes, and more).
 You can learn more about Airbnb here.